Nonanick/spark/README.md

 export default createRoute({
   body : LoginRequestSchema,
-  handler(req) {
+  // This handler will only be called if the correct data shape was given! handler(req) {
-    // we can safely do this because it has already been validated!
-This handler will only be called if the correct data shape was given! const { username, password, keepSession} = req.body;
+    // We can safely do this because it has already been validated! const { username, password, keepSession} = req.body;
     return username;
   }